OliverBalfour/Calculator/README.md

 ## Installation

-Install GHC, clone this repository, then run `ghc Calculator.hs` in the main folder.
+Install GHC, clone this repository, then run `ghc Main.hs` in the main folder.
 The only dependency is Haskeline, a CLI library.
 I have a keybinding set where Meta+C opens the calculator in a terminal: `terminator --geometry=400x300-0+0 --title "Calculator" -e "bash -c '~/Programming/ParserCombinatorCalculator/Main'"`.

 ## Credits